HST6802: Research Presentation

 The presentations will be given within the context of the MA Presentation Day to an audience of both specialist and non-specialist academic staff and postgraduate students.
 The day is structured as an academic conference, with speakers attached to specific panels, chaired by a member of staff and running in parallel sessions.

 Each presentation is evaluated by those who hear it – both the academic panel and the audience.
 Audience members mark different aspects of the presentation (for example, historical content; delivery and communication of identifiable research questions including response to questions) on a scale of one to four.
 The academic panel is made up of three members of staff, who will also mark each presentation on the above criteria on the standard 100 point scale.
-The final panel marks and the average marks from the audience combine to give the final mark for each category, with the academic evaluation being double-weighted.
-In calculation of the final overall mark for the module, the research presentation content is double-weighted.
+The final panel marks and the average marks from the audience combine to give the final mark for each category.
+Audience evaluation will contribute 25%, with the panel evaluation providing the remaining 75%.
+Marks for content are double weighted.